 - Variety of beads.
 These may be purchased by the pound at craft shops.

-- String (2 mm chord with built in needle is ideal)
+- String (2 mm cord with built-in needle is ideal)

 - Epic of Evolution Bead Guide (coming soon).